Curvature formulas of holomorphic curves on $C^*$-algebras and Cowen-Douglas Operators: Introduction

-To answer this question, we want to characterize the curvature and it's covariant partial derivatives's formulaes and unitary equivalence problem of extended holomorphic curves with these geometry concepts.
+To answer this question, we want to characterize the curvature and it's covariant partial derivatives's formulaes and unitary equivalence problem of holomorphic curves in $C^*$-algebras with these geometry concepts.

 On the other hand, people also consider the similarity classification of holomorphic curves and Cowen-Douglas operators.
-As we all known, curvature is not the similarity invariant (cf [3],[4]).
-In [11], we give a similarity classification of holomorphic curves involving the $K_0$ group of the holomorphic curve's commutant algebra.
+As we all known, curvature is not the similarity invariant for holomorphic in the classical case(cf \cite{CM1,CM2}).
+In \cite{JJ}, we give a similarity classification of holomorphic curves involving the $K_0$ group of the holomorphic curve's commutant algebra.
 But we still have no any geometry invariants for the similarity of holomorphic curves and Cowen-Douglas operators.